How And Where Do I Start?

 I Know The Town And My Family Name…Now What?

 Once you know the name of the town and the correct family name, a great place to move on with your research is at your local Family History Center, run by the Mormon church.
 Genealogy is a very important part of the Mormon faith.
-For that reason, they have spent many years microfilming church and civil records from around the globe, as well as immigration records, census records, military records, naturalization records, and all sorts of other valuable materials.
-Each branch has permanent materials that focus on their local area, but you can order microfilms for almost every city in the world (or at least it seems like it!) for a small fee.
+For that reason, they have spent many years traveling the globe microfilming, digitizing and indexing vital records from both civil and church archives, as well as immigration records, census records, military records, naturalization records, and all sorts of other valuable materials.
+Each branch has permanent materials that focus on their local area as well as computers and/or microfilm readers to help you access records from all over the world for FREE.
 You do not have to be a Mormon to utilize their facilities and the facilities are run entirely by volunteers.
 Most of the volunteers have researched their own families and are therefore very knowledgeable so they can be a great source of information.
-To find out what films the libraries have available, start here.
-Once you know what films you want, you can order the films online, pay the small fee, and in 2 or 3 weeks, you will be ready to start printing copies of the ORIGINAL birth, marriage or death records of your ancestors!
-Lots of other resources are on their main site.
+To find out what resources are available for your particular towns of interest, start here.
+You should definitely contact your closest Family History Center to determine what resources they have on site, as every FHC has different materials.
+For example, my Family History Center has over 1000 films for towns in Italy and Sicily!
+There are also lots of other resources are on their main site.

 If you do not have the ability to do this research yourself, I provide AFFORDABLE research services.
 Let me do the work for you!
 See my RESEARCH SERVICES page for more information.